FWKMultiverse/NEURAL-NEXUS/README.md

 ### Checkpoint integrity

 When resuming from a saved checkpoint, all model parameters are verified for finite values before loading.
-A corrupted checkpoint (containing NaN/Inf) is detected and discarded — training restarts from scratch rather than propagating the corruption.
+A corrupted checkpoint is detected and discarded — training restarts from scratch rather than propagating the corruption.

 ### Overfitting auto-control

-The system monitors overfitting per epoch and applies graduated responses:
-- If overfitting exceeds a soft threshold → learning rate decay + dropout increase
-- If overfitting exceeds a hard threshold → escalated response logged

-Target overfitting band: 0.000–0.001 throughout training.
+The system monitors overfitting per epoch and applies graduated responses — learning rate decay and dropout increase when overfitting exceeds the soft threshold, with escalated response at the hard threshold.
+Target band: 0.000–0.001 throughout training.

 ---